Parallel programming has been around for decades, though before the advent of

 multi-core processors, it was more of an esoteric discipline.
 Now that numerous

-programmers have tripped over the common stumbling blocks, you can avoid
+programmers have tripped over the common stumbling blocks, you can benefit

-stumbling by understanding the common problems before designing a parallel
+from their experience by understanding the common problems before designing a

-program.
-Many of the problems arise from the overall design of the basic
+parallel program.
+Many of the problems arise from the overall design of the data

-algorithms, and cannot be easily patched later.
-This article surveys some of these
+used by the program, and cannot be easily patched later.
+This article surveys

-common algorithmic problems, their symptoms, and ways to circumvent them.
+some of these common problems, their symptoms, and ways to circumvent them.